neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/OracleResponseCode.md

 - Error: other errors

- [Oracle.Rqeuest](Oracle/Request.md) requires to fill in the name of callback function.
+You need to fill in the callback function name in [Oracle.Rqeuest](Oracle/Request.md).
 The order of the parameter data types of the callback function is fixed and must be `string url, byte[] userData, int code, byte[] result`.
 The code can be judged in the contract and different logic codes can be executed.
 Such as:

 ```c#
 public static void Callback(string url, byte[] userData, int code, byte[] result)